-Bela is an embedded computing platform for creating beautifully reponsive interactive applications.
-Bela provides ultra-low latency, high quality audio, analog and digital I/O in a tiny self-contained package that can be easily embedded.
-Built upon the BeagleBone family of open-source embedded computers, Bela combines the processing power of an embedded computer with the timing precision and connectivity of a microcontroller.
+Bela is an embedded computing platform for creating beautifully responsive interactive projects.
+Bela provides ultra-low latency, high quality audio, analog and digital I/O in a tiny self-contained package that can be easily embedded into a huge range of applications.
+Built on the BeagleBone family of open-source embedded computers, Bela combines the processing power of an embedded computer with the timing precision and connectivity of a microcontroller.

 Bela is fast.
 Bela’s dedicated hardware and software environment provides hard real-time performance with 1ms latency while retaining the capabilities and power of a 1GHz embedded computer running Linux.

 Bela is connected.
 Use Bela’s stereo audio input and output to create musical instruments and audio effects.
 Connect to the physical world with Bela Original’s 8 analog inputs and outputs (or Bela Mini’s 8 analog inputs), as well as 16 digital I/O pins.
 You can also use ethernet, USB (including MIDI) and SD card storage.

 Bela is small.
 Bela’s compact form factor means that it easily integrates into portable interactive objects, and the condensed Bela Mini means that it fits in more places than ever before.
 Connect to your computer to program Bela, and then power from an external battery to run in standalone mode - no laptop required.

 Bela makes it easy to get started.
 No complicated setup or complex toolchains.
 Just connect Bela to your computer, launch the on-board IDE in a web browser, and start coding right away.